First and second degrees in Physics at the Technion.

 About the Program: “The main contribution of the Program was the encouragement and incentive it provided to study matters profoundly and to take advanced courses.
 I acquired an excellent capacity for learning and a great deal of knowledge in multi-disciplinary matters.”

-Today (2012): Ariel Works as a Chief Researcher in a startup company named Cortica (founded by Technion graduates).
+Ariel Worked as a Chief Researcher in a startup company named Cortica (founded by Technion graduates).